-This Handbook is designed to welcome you to the Faculty of Theology and Religion and to inform you about the facilities and services available to students.
+This Handbook is designed to welcome you to the Faculties of Theology and Religion and of Asian and Middle Eastern Studies and to inform you about the facilities and services available to students.
 It will also provide information about the structure and content of your course; its aims, the organisation of teaching and the expectations of study.
 The handbook will outline how the course will be assessed, the opportunities for feedback on your learning and advice concerning formal examinations.
-You will also find information about student representation and providing feedback to the Faculty and University, as well as directions to further information about student life.
+You will also find information about student representation and providing feedback to the Faculties and University, as well as directions to further information about student life.